ProiectAutomata/ProiectAutomata.github.io/_posts/2025-03-09-movitalis-info.md

 ## More than just an activity tracker.

 Movitalis is like having a fitness coach and a team of scientists in your pocket, ready to guide you with both structured training and scientific insights.
-Gone are the days of not knowing what to train next.
-Movitalis creates a structured plan that balances cardio, strength, mobility, and endurance—helping you build a healthier body for the long run.
+With all your workouts organised in one place, Movitalis creates a structured plan that balances cardio, strength, mobility, and endurance.
+It's complete but not complicated and will help you build a healthier body for the long run.

-## Key features
+## Key benefits

-Track your progress – See how you’ve spent your time weekly, monthly, or over six months.
+• **Track your progress:** See how you’ve spent your time weekly, monthly, or over six months.
-Fix weaknesses – Identify imbalances in cardio, strength, and mobility.
+• **Get structure & clarity:** With a customisable weekly workout plan.
-Train smarter – Use Apple Watch integration to track your effort in real-time.
+• **Fix weaknesses:** Identify imbalances in cardio, strength, and mobility.
-Understand your body – Get insights into key fitness parameters and how they evolve.
+• **Train smarter:** Use Apple Watch integration to track your effort in real-time.
-Functional testing – Assess your strength and mobility with guided tests.
+• **Understand your body:** Get insights into key fitness parameters and how they evolve.
-Get structure & clarity
+• **Functional testing:** Assess your strength and mobility with practical tests.

 Download now and start training for a longer, healthier life!